Lajos Bokros: Financial career

 Bokros was born in Budapest.
 He graduated from and holds a Ph.D. from the Budapest University of Economics.
 He successfully applied for the scholarship of University of Panama in 1976, where he learned to speak fluent Spanish.
 He wrote his dissertation on the industrialization, integration and common market developments in Central America.

-He was director of the State Property Agency of Hungary between 1990–1991.
-He was chairman and chief executive officer at the Budapest Bank between 1991–1995.
+He was director of the State Property Agency of Hungary between 1990 and 1991.
+He was chairman and chief executive officer at the Budapest Bank between 1991 and 1995.
 He is a full professor (Department of Public Policy) and former chief operating officer of the Central European University.

-Bokros was the Minister of Finance between 1995–1996 in the government of Gyula Horn.
+Bokros was the Minister of Finance between 1995 and 1996 in the government of Gyula Horn.
 He is best known for the so-called "Bokros package"; a string of austerity measures implemented during his term as Finance Minister.
 He resigned from his position in February 1996.
 He was replaced by Péter Medgyessy.

 Between 1997 and 2000, Lajos Bokros was Director for Private Sector and Finance at the World Bank.
 There, together with Stjn Claessens, Simeon Djankov, and Gerhard Pohl he worked on enterprise restructuring in Georgia, Moldova, and Romania.
-As director, Lajos Bokros also led the assistance in restructuring the Russian banking sector after the 1997-1998 banking crisis.
+As director, Lajos Bokros also led the assistance in restructuring the Russian banking sector after the 1997–1998 banking crisis.